LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/comparison-model.md

 about interface functionality except for the agreed-upon primitives.
 Simple and few primitives on the one hand lower the barrier for client support, such as the eight well known [HTTP](cite:citesAsAuthority http) methods.
+<span class="comment" data-author="RV">Arguing at the wrong level here, I think (and I've edited it in the introduction).
+We're talking about primitives to express things inside of response bodies, i.e., primitives for usage inside of RDF.
+HTTP is at the protocol level; we're talking about the application level.</span>
 These primitives should however be sufficiently expressive, as to allow more advanced operations to be defined on top of them.
 Many complex and expressive primitives on the other hand